 National Ambient Air Quality Standards (NAAQS) for SO2

-The United States Environmental Protection Agency (EPA) issued annual and 24-hour primary, or health-based, SO2 standards as well as three-hour and annual secondary SO2 standards in 1971.
-In 1973, the secondary annual SO2 standard was revoked, and the secondary three-hour standard was retained.
-In 1996, the EPA retained both the annual and 24-hour primary SO2 standards.
+The United States Environmental Protection Agency (EPA) issued annual and 24-hour primary (health-based) SO2 standards as well as three-hour and annual secondary SO2 standards in 1971.
+As a result of the EPA's review of the SO2 NAAQS in 1973, the secondary annual SO2 standard was revoked and the secondary three-hour standard was retained.
+In 1996, following a subsequen review of the NAAQS, the EPA retained both the annual and 24-hour primary SO2 standards.

-The EPA strengthened the SO2 NAAQS on June 2, 2010, with a new 75 parts per billion (ppb) one-hour primary standard (75 FR 35520).
+Effective August 23, 2010, the EPA strengthened the SO2 NAAQS with a new primary one-hour standard of 75 parts per billion (ppb) (75 FR 35520).
 A one-hour standard was determined to better protect the public from exposure to high short-term SO2 concentrations, especially in communities located close to coal-fired power plants, industrial boilers, petroleum refineries, metal processing plants, and diesel exhausts.
-The 2010 SO2 one-hour primary standard became effective August 23, 2010.

-In the rulemaking for the 2010 standard, the EPA revoked the existing SO2 annual and 24-hour primary standards for areas not previously designated nonattainment for SO2, effective one year after designations for the 2010 standard.
-In areas previously designated nonattainment for SO2 under the 1971 standards, the annual and 24-hour standards remain in effect until implementation plans to attain or maintain the 2010 standard are approved.
+In setting the 2010 primary one-hour SO2 standard, the EPA revoked the annual and 24-hour primary standards for areas not previously designated nonattainment, to become effective one year after designations for the 2010 standard are finalized.
+For areas of the country previously designated nonattainment for SO2 under the 1971 standards, the annual and 24-hour standards remain in effect until state implementation plans to attain or maintain the 2010 standard are approved by the EPA.